 GHG emissions associated with the construction and operation of the Project were estimated using the CalEEMod software.
-Trip generation was derived from the Project-specific traffic study (Appendix H).
+Trip generation was derived from the Project-specific traffic study (Appendix H) CalEEMod software model (Appendix E).
 The methodology and assumptions used in this analysis are detailed below for construction and operation activities.
 Refer to Appendix E for model output and detailed calculations.